A Hospital Visit (Not What She Expected IV)

 “I told him not to come.”
 She answered, shaking her head and walking up toward him.

 Her brother released a breath, relaxing before continuing in a softer tone.
 “You might think you know him well.
-But I know better than anyone how much a single betrayal has cost our family.”
+But we should know better than anyone how much a single betrayal has cost our family.”
 He sighed, running a hand through his sandy hair.
 “I know that you’re stubborn, but you can never be too careful.
 Sometimes it’s those that you trust that can hurt you the most.”

 “I understand.”
 She told her brother, not wanting to argue any further, as she walked over to the table at the foot of his bed and picked up a fruit knife.
 Though, there was some weight to his words.
 Being half a decade younger, some details regarding the incident evaded her.
 She hadn’t even realized the danger she was in that day, and owed her entire survival to her brother.
 Their parents had been familiar with their would-be killer for years before the incident.